Andronicus of Rhodes

-Andronicoos of Rhodes (Ἀνδρόνικος ὁ Ῥόδιος; Andronicus Rhodius; fl. c.
+Andronikos of Rhodes (Ἀνδρόνικος ὁ Ῥόδιος; Andronicus Rhodius; fl. c.
 60 BC) was a Greek philosopher from Rhodes who was also the scholarch (head) of the Peripatetic school.
 He is most famous for publishing a new edition of the works of Aristotle that forms the basis of the texts that survive today.

 Life

 Little is known about Andronicus' life.
 He is reported to have been the eleventh scholarch of the Peripatetic school.
 He taught in Rome, about 58 BC, and was the teacher of Boethus of Sidon, with whom Strabo studied.

 Works of Aristotle

-Andronicus is of special interest in the history of philosophy, from the statement of Plutarch, that he published a new edition of the works of Aristotle and Theophrastus, which formerly belonged to the library of Apellicon, and were brought to Rome by Sulla with the rest of Apellicon's library in 84.
+Andronicus is of special interest in the history of philosophy, from the statement of Plutarch, that he published a new edition of the works of Aristotle and Theophrastus, which formerly belonged to the library of Apellicon, and were brought to Rome by Sulla with the rest of Apellicon's library in 84 BC.
 Tyrannion commenced this task, but apparently did not do much towards it.
 The arrangement which Andronicus made of Aristotle's writings seems to be the one which forms the basis of our present editions and we are probably indebted to him for the preservation of a large number of Aristotle's works.